projectacrn/acrn-hypervisor/doc/developer-guides/hld/vuart-virt-hld.rst

                         .irq = COM1_IRQ,
                   }

-   The kernel bootargs ``console=ttySx`` should be the same with vuart[0], otherwise, the kernel co   nsole log can not captured by hypervisor.Then, after bringup the system, you can switch the cons   ole to the target VM by:
+   The kernel bootargs ``console=ttySx`` should be the same with vuart[0], otherwise, the kernel console log can not captured by hypervisor.
+Then, after bringing up the system, you can switch the console to the target VM by:

    .. code-block:: console

       ACRN:\>vm_console 0
       ----- Entering VM 0 Shell -----

 -  For communication vUART

-   To enable the communication port, you should configure vuart[1] in the two VMs which want to com   municate.
-The port_base and irq should not repeat with the vuart[0] in the same VM. t_vuart.vm_i   d is the target VM's vm_id, start from 0 (0 means VM0). t_vuart.vuart_id is the target vuart ind   ex in the target VM, start from 1 (1 means vuart[1]).
+   To enable the communication port, you should configure vuart[1] in the two VMs which want to communicate.
+The port_base and IRQ should not repeat with the vuart[0] in the same VM. t_vuart.vm_id is the target VM's vm_id, start from 0 (0 means VM0). t_vuart.vuart_id is the target vUART index in the target VM, start from 1 (1 means vuart[1]).

    Example::